KCErb/lucky-hasura-docker/README.md

 [docker-sync.io](http://docker-sync.io/)

 LHD has a `docker-sync.yml` in it and a `.ruby-version` but if you don't have Ruby on your local machine you'll need to get it and then install the `docker-sync` gem.
 Even if you don't plan on developing on macOS or Windows, you'll still need to install this since it's hardwired in at the moment.
 I know it's a pity to have a non-Docker dependency in a Docker project but it would seem that's just the state of Docker for now.

+(Please keep an eye on the sync, it happens rarely, but you might find that it stops syncing: https://docker-sync.readthedocs.io/en/latest/troubleshooting/sync-stopping.html)

 #### up